Welcome to my web site. Here is a catalog of interesting and useful

 |Europe Through the Back Door, 2002

-In May, 2002, we went on a second Rick Steves Europe Through the Back Door tour, The Best of Village Europe, this time with Kristine's parents.
+In May, 2002, we went on a second Rick Steves Europe Through the Back Door tour, The Best of Village Europe (no longer offered), this time with Kristine's parents.
 We visited Belgium, Germany, Switzerland, Italy, France, and Spain in just over three weeks.
 We want to go back!
 Once again, the Rick Steves travel experience was fantastic.

 |East Brother Light House, 2003